Kong/terraform-provider-konnect/docs/resources/gateway_plugin_aws_lambda.md

 - `aws_secret` (String) The AWS secret credential to be used when invoking the function.
 - `aws_sts_endpoint_url` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `awsgateway_compatible` (Boolean) An optional value that defines whether the plugin should wrap requests into the Amazon API gateway.
 Default: false
+- `awsgateway_compatible_payload_version` (String) An optional value that defines which version will be used to generate the AWS API Gateway compatible payload.
+The default will be `1.0`.
+Default: "1.0"; must be one of ["1.0", "2.0"]
 - `base64_encode_body` (Boolean) An optional value that Base64-encodes the request body.
 Default: true
 - `disable_https` (Boolean) Default: false
 - `empty_arrays_mode` (String) An optional value that defines whether Kong should send empty arrays (returned by Lambda function) as `[]` arrays or `{}` objects in JSON responses.
 The value `legacy` means Kong will send empty arrays as `{}` objects in response.
 Default: "legacy"; must be one of ["correct", "legacy"]